 Should Council require further information the application will be suspended until that information is provided.
 A "stop the clock" system is used during the suspension to keep track of the 20 working day time period.
 This allows the 20 day clock to stop when the information is requested and to start again when the complete information is received.

-Council may decide to refuse or grant the consent.
+Council may decide to grant your consent or refuse to grant your consent.

-Once the plans have been assessed and they do comply with the New Zealand Building Code, a PIM (if this has been applied for and not already issued) and an invoice are prepared.
-The "stop the clock" is actioned and is not lifted until the invoice has been paid.
+Once the plans and specifications have been assessed and they comply with the New Zealand Building Code, this is what is referred to as "satisfied on reasonable grounds", the application is granted and the PIM (if this has been applied for and not already issued) and an invoice are prepared.
+The "stop the clock" is actioned and is not lifted until the invoice has been paid in full.
 When the invoice has been paid, the approved plans may be uplifted and the building consent is issued.

 Work shall not proceed until the building consent and approved plans have been uplifted (and provided you are not awaiting a Resource Consent from either Timaru District Council or Environment Canterbury).